withastro/docs/src/pages/installation.md

     - [Yarn](https://yarnpkg.com/getting-started)
     - [pnpm](https://pnpm.io/installation)

-We ask that your table and chairs and in upright postilions, and you remain seated until after we take-off.
+We ask that your table and chairs are in upright postilions, and you remain seated until after we take-off.

-Lastly remember, "Don't Panic, and carry a towel."
+Lastly remember; "Don't Panic, and carry a towel."

 That is it for the preflight checks, now we can get you started.